 In order to receive credit for Simulation Application #2, the trainee must pass all quizzes embedded in the recorded pre- and post-brief presentations within the WESSL script.
 At the end of each quiz, there is a code that should be written down.
-Upon completion of Simulation Application #2, the trainee must log into the LMS, navigate to the lesson "FY16 WOC FF Simulation Application #2", and provide the codes in order to be marked complete.
-After the trainee has passed the LMS lesson for Simulation Application #2, he/she will have completed all requirements to get a certificate for the FY16 WOC Flash Flood course (assuming they previously completed all of the recorded lessons in the LMS curriculum).
+Upon completion of Simulation Application #2, the trainee must log into the LMS, navigate to the lesson "Flash Flood Simulation #2 - DMX", and provide the codes in order to be marked complete.